IkhwanAL/mini_photoshop/README.md

 ## Step By Step Journey
 For now i start to build something simple like upload an image an able to edit image that's all.
 No need to create complicated UI just upload and canvas to show / edit image.
-Few days manage to create upload image and paint the image to canvas
+Few days manage to create upload image and paint the image to canvas.

+After a few days i did manage to make canvas Zoom in / Out.
+By using pure Javascript with a little bit a help from AI, and some human intervention manage to built with only 30 - 60 line of code (including newline).
+Now i want to make zoom like figma or Photoshop where i can drag the image, it will take some time, but let see.